uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

    on the command line.

 #.
-Write this image file "raw" to an SD card appropriate for your EspressoBIN.
+Write this image file "raw" to an SD card appropriate for your ESPRESSObin.
 This
    operation depends on your operating system:

    * :doc:`/users/writing-image/windows`
    * :doc:`/users/writing-image/macosx`
    * :doc:`/users/writing-image/linux`

 #.
-On first boot, you need to have a serial terminal connected to your EspressoBIN.
+On first boot, you need to have a serial terminal connected to your ESPRESSObin.
 This is
    because you likely have to change your boot loader options.

 #.
-Remove the SD card and insert it into your EspressoBIN.
+Remove the SD card and insert it into your ESPRESSObin.
 If you created a UBOS staff,
    insert the staff into the USB port.
-Then, connect the EspressoBIN's USB power port to your computer.
+Then, connect the ESPRESSObin's USB power port to your computer.

 #.
 From your computer, attach a serial terminal.
 How to do that depends on your operating
    system.
-The EspressoBIN site has a
+The ESPRESSObin site has a
    `description <http://wiki.espressobin.net/tiki-index.php?page=Serial+connection>`_ how to do this for Windows and Linux.
 The baudrate is 115200.

 #.
-Connect the 12V power supply to your EspressoBIN.
+Connect the 12V power supply to your ESPRESSObin.

 #.
 When prompted on the serial terminal, interrupt the boot process by pressing a key.
 You
    get a promot that looks like: